deeplearning4j/deeplearning4j/.github/PULL_REQUEST_TEMPLATE.md

 The following checklist helps ensure your PR is complete:

+- [ ] Eclipse Contributor Agreement signed, and signed commits - see [IP Requirements](https://deeplearning4j.org/eclipse-contributors) page for details
-- [ ] Reviewed the [Contributing Guidelines](https://github.com/deeplearning4j/deeplearning4j/blob/master/CONTRIBUTING.md) and followed the steps within.
+- [ ] Reviewed the [Contributing Guidelines](https://github.com/eclipse/deeplearning4j/blob/master/CONTRIBUTING.md) and followed the steps within.
 - [ ] Created tests for any significant new code additions.
 - [ ] Relevant tests for your changes are passing.
-- [ ] Ran mvn formatter:format (see [formatter instructions](http://code.revelc.net/formatter-maven-plugin/examples.html#Setting_Source_Files) for targeting your specific files).